sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 ### Form modification histogram from data only at given genomic regions

-To form a histogram from data restricted to given genomic regions, pass a BED file containing these regions to `modkit sample-probs` with the `--include-bed` option.
+To form a histogram from data restricted to given genomic regions, pass a BED file containing these regions to `modkit modbam sample-probs` with the `--include-bed` option.
 In the command block below, we look for modification probabilities in the regions `chrI:100000-200000` and `chrVII:500000-600000`.
 In other words, the program calculates statistics from bases on reads that fall in either